tianyanggao/capstone-project/README.md

 2.allowing user to uoload a zip file and get a list of images URL.

 # Code Example
-two main module are required.They are formidable and decompress-zip formidable module is a very good module for working with file uploads
+Two main module are required.They are formidable and decompress-zip.

+formidable module is a very good module for working with file uploads

 var http = require('http');